 Get creative and spell out your proposal in a stand out way.

 It’s visual, it stands out and it can be made really personal with a little thought about location or the message.
 If she’s creative herself, she might really appreciate it.
-If she’s a graphic designer, photographer or a pastry chef you can easily incorporate her passion and your love for her into one solid proposal.
+If she’s a graphic designer, photographer or pastry chef you can easily incorporate her passion and your love for her into one solid proposal.

-This enters into the whole area of public or private proposal.
+Proposing to your girlfriend in a way that involves her family or friends enters into the whole area of public or private proposal.
 Just having a small group of close family and friends can be perfect for a lady who wants a little attention but not in the middle of a football stadium surrounded by loads of fans pissed out of their skulls.

-You really want to be careful with any type of public proposals.
+You really want to be careful with any type of public proposal.
 If she’s not into them or if she’s shy, they can go down like a lead balloon.
 But if she’s a family-oriented person and you think she’d love to say ‘I do’ in front of her nearest and dearest, then this might be the proposal idea for you.

 It’s worth noting here that, if she has kids or you do, then it can be really special to involve them in your proposal plan somehow.
 It helps to show that you’re building a new family together and that you all come as a package.
-If she does have kids, you’re asking to become a husband and a step-dad, so you might be inspired by this sweet proposal that a groom made to his soon-to-be step daughter, asking her if he could be her dad, and what it would have meant to the bride and daughter.
+If she does have kids, you’re asking to become a husband and a step-dad, so you might be inspired by this sweet proposal that a groom made to his soon-to-be stepdaughter, asking her if he could be her dad, and what it would have meant to the bride and daughter.

 In fact, the majority of women admit to not liking public proposals.
 It’s not very intimate, after she has (hopefully) said yes you have no space or privacy to be alone and it places an enormous amount of pressure on her to say yes.

-On the other hand if she openly says “how cute” when he declares his undying love for her, then maybe she is into them.
+On the other hand, if she openly says “how cute” when he declares his undying love for her, then maybe she is into them.
 But even then, that’s not an invitation for you to do the same.
 She might find it cute until she finds herself in that position.

 If you’re really not sure try asking one of her friends or sisters.
 They should know instantly whether she would like the idea.
 Our advice is, if you’re not 100% sure then don’t risk it!

 Although she said “yes” it quickly received criticism from commentators (many of whom were women) that felt it stole the spotlight from her on what should have been the proudest moment of her life.
 Wow.
 That’s one hell of a proposal.
 Let’s just hope it’s remembered for the romance and not the potentially crushing stealing of the spotlight!

-For the record, here at The Stags Balls HQ our whole team give a firm “no” to public proposals.
+For the record, here at The Stags Balls HQ, our whole team give a firm “no” to public proposals.
 The only one getting embarrassed should be the groom on his stag party!

 Of course the complete flip side to this is a well laid out romantic return home where your partner walks into the house and the place is adorned with flowers, candles, balloons and either finds you prepared to ask the four magic words, or finds the ring in its box facing her.

 Ever seen the Simpsons episode where Homer sends Mr Burns a box of chocolates with a picture of the family underneath?
-Well this is the same idea.
+Well, this is the same idea.
 Contain the message in the dessert.
 Just make sure the word “Marry” isn’t hidden under the fruit & nut chocolate.